 We need to create room, operationally, for those outside the established leadership to take the lead in ways that make us a little uncomfortable.
 Particularly if we are going to effectively tackle issues we have been ineffectively tackling for a couple of decades.
 Business-as-usual won’t suffice.
 We need radical ideas, unusual approaches, mischievous action plans – and many of these can only come from those who haven’t been in the system for twenty or thirty years.

 Some of these ideas will inevitably become failed experiments.
 But as Margaret Heffernan notes, “Failed experiments look inefficient, but they’re often the only way you can find out how the real world works.”
 No-one has a comprehensive guide on what works yet.
 And much of our naysaying has gaps in its reasoning.
 We need to experiment – and we need to let the young dictate what some of those experiments should be.

 “There is no certainty, only adventure.” – Robert Assagioli

 You are – we are – adventurers at heart.
 We didn’t get into leadership so we could play it safe, we aren’t in leadership now so we can hold the fort.
 The opportunity now is, as Marc Benioff says, “to stop thinking like a passenger along for the ride, to set aside the fear of the unfamiliar, to use your values as a compass, and start blazing a new trail.”
-Check out our transition to leadership course designed to prepare emerging leaders for greater responsibility.
-And for further advice on how to bridge the divide between older and younger leaders, read our previous blog examining reverse mentoring in detail.
+For further advice on how to bridge the divide between older and younger leaders, read our previous blog examining reverse mentoring in detail.